 Once you’ve parked at the foot of the hill and ridden the electric tram up the slope, one thing becomes clear: you’re in for a treat.
 With paintings on display in four permanent pavilions, an exhibition space, and the neighboring Getty Research Institute in Los Angeles, it’s a sprawling complex.
 The Impressionist works on display at the West Pavilion, especially Van Gogh’s Irises, are a recurrent favorite with visitors.
 The South Pavilion, just across the street, showcases French decorative arts, which are only surpassed by the East Pavilion’s recreations of Baroque rooms.
 Make sure to visit the top level of the structure, where you’ll discover a lot of Rembrandt masterpieces.
 Meanwhile, the North Pavilion showcases work that was created before the year 1700, with the most beautiful example being a collection of illuminated manuscripts on the bottom level.

 There are so many courtyards, vistas, fountains, and other features at the Getty that you could spend a whole day there without ever entering a gallery and yet be pleased.
-There are many noteworthy destinations, the most famous of which being Robert Irwin’s Central Garden, which has a flowing stream that leads to a beautiful maze of hedges and pathways—be sure to also check out the contemporary sculpture garden, which is just beyond it.
+There are many noteworthy destinations, the most famous of which is Robert Irwin’s Central Garden, which has a flowing stream that leads to a beautiful maze of hedges and pathways—be sure to also check out the contemporary sculpture garden, which is just beyond it.
 Located in the southeast corner is a cactus garden that offers a postcard-perfect picture of the city, complete with a clump of cacti in the foreground.
 If you want to get a glimpse of the sunset, take a seat on one of the pavilion’s westward-facing terraces.

 Mulholland Drive is internationally renowned as the residence of Hollywood superstars.
 You may get a glimpse of several magnificent houses, some of which are among the costliest in the world, even though they are frequently concealed behind gates and tall trees in the surrounding area.